luisgaldo/Twitter_mini_app/README.md

 - php -S localhost:8000

 For the database, I used XAMPP (https://www.apachefriends.org/es/index.html) which allows to set up, in an easy way, a MySQL database.

+Notes:

+Once the button "Obtener tweets" is clicked, it takes several seconds until the pop up screen appears confirming (or denyning) if the request went ok.